What happens if a property doesn’t sell at auction in the UK? Well, first of all, you’re probably going to be feeling pretty disappointed.

 If the auction house legal pack hasn’t been prepared in time for auction day, then potential buyers won’t have the vital information they need to place a bid with confidence.

-Here’s what happens when a property does not sell at auction in the UK
+Here’s what happens when a property does not sell at auction in the UK:

 When important legal documents are not available for buyers to inspect, they’re likely to fear the worst and bid very low or not at all.
-This is one of the pitfalls of buying a house at auction.
+This is one of the pitfalls of selling a house at auction.
 The legal pack is considered so important that some auctioneers will withdraw a property from auction if the auction legal pack is not ready before auction day – they know that without a sufficient legal pack, the property will not sell at the house auction.
 In some cases, an auction house will include a clause in their terms allowing them to charge sellers a withdrawal fee if the legal pack is not ready in time.
 So be prepared for these hidden costs.

-The other main reason for a property unsold at auction is that it hasn’t attracted a high level of interest – and that’s usually because the reserve price is too high.
+The other main reason for a property unsold at auction is that it has not attracted a high level of interest – and that’s usually because the reserve price is too high.
 One of the ways auctioneers try to generate interest in a property is by setting a guide price that’s lower than the reserve price, which again, is not what you want.

 During the property auction process, if bidding fails to reach the reserve price but there has been interest in the property, the auctioneer will invite interested parties to ask questions about the property, however it is unlikely a sale will be made at this point.